 What is advocacy marketing?

 Advocacy marketing is a strategy companies use that involves their existing customers.
-The goal of advocacy marketing is to turn these customers into passionate advocates of a business.
+The goal of advocate marketing is to turn these customers into passionate fans of a business.
 And, as research shows, it’s an incredibly effective way for a company to market itself.

 Research shows that 92% of people trust word-of-mouth recommendations.
 When your company creates advocates, you’re gaining an ever-growing group of people willing and ready to recommend your business to other people.

 So, you now know about advocacy marketing.
-Now, it’s time to learn why so many companies use it to their advantage.
+Now, it’s time to learn why so many companies use brand advocacy programs to their advantage.
 Here are several major benefits of utilizing advocacy marketing.

 Something most business owners fear is the dreaded churn.
 This churn can come in the form of employees coming on board and then quitting or getting fired from your business.